Use the Edit – Find function located in the browser to search within this document.

 • You do not obtain proper medical care and follow instructions as to treatment.

-• When asked, you do not give the Claims Administrator a certificate from the physician who is caring for you.
+• When requested by the Claims Administrator, you do not provide documentation from the physician who is caring for you providing for objective medical evidence of your disability(ies).

 • You fail to cooperate in an appeal of a denial of your application for disability under the U.S. Social Security Act.